Centers & Programs

 The Center for Encephalitis and Meningitis (CEM) unites groundbreaking scientific discovery with expert clinical care to address challenging neuroinflammatory conditions.

-The Center for Integrative Neuroscience, established at UCSF in 1990, includes more than 80 scientists in 13 laboratories who are discovering how we see and hear, how we move our limbs, why we feel pain, how we learn and remember, and how we speak and understand language.
+The Center for Integrative Neuroscience was established at UC San Francisco in 1990.
+Within the Center, more than 250 scientists in 15 laboratories are discovering how we see and hear, how we move our limbs, why we feel pain, how we learn and remember, and how we speak and understand language.

 The Center for Neural Engineering and Prostheses is a partnership between UCSF and UC Berkeley to integrate cutting-edge engineering with world-class basic and clinical neurosciences to develop technology to restore sensory, motor and cognitive function in patients suffering from disabling neurological conditions.